qiyfoundation/Qiy-Scheme/Qiy Scheme Documentation.md

 The Qiy Scheme is managed by the Qiy Foundation, which fulfills the role of Scheme Authority.
 The Qiy Foundation is a not-for-profit organisation with a governance model that makes it independent from market forces and political influence.
 The organisation is funded by annual contributions from Member organisations.
 The Qiy Foundation works closely together with national and international parties in the public and private sectors to enrich and maintain the Qiy Scheme.

 # 4 Development process
 The development process starts at the level of Work Streams.
-Everyone is free to contribute their suggestions to the Work Streams.The process ends by an instruction of the Supervisory Authority to merge new elements with the existing version of the Qiy Scheme.
+Everyone is free to contribute their suggestions to the Work Streams.The process ends by an instruction of the Executive Board to merge new elements with the existing version of the Qiy Scheme.

 ## 4.1 Parties fulfilling a role in the process